markovmodel/PySFD/README.md

 - the doc strings throughout the PySFD package
 - example jupyter notebook and python files located in `PySFD/docs/PySFD_example`

+This software has been thoroughly tested, but comes with no warranty.

 ### Citation
 If you find this tool useful, please cite:
 ```